Strippit & G. E. HI-ACK Servo Drives

 and Partnered-Up with the Japanese Fanuc Company,

-Giving-Up Another High-Technology Industry Invented in the United States.
+That Was Invented here in the United States.

-The Very First NC Machine was Developed at M.I.T. for the Aerospace Industry back in 1952!
+The Very First NC Machine was Developed at M.I.T. for Aerospace Industry back in 1952!

 About the same Time G.E.
 Quit Making CNC Controls,